 Road rules for Fraser Island

 Driving on Fraser Island can challenge even experienced drivers.
-It's easy to get in trouble when driving an unfamiliar vehicle in a difficult environment.
-Laws were introduced to help keep visitors safe.
+It's easy to get in trouble when driving in an unfamiliar and difficult environment.
+Laws have been introduced to help keep visitors safe.

 All hire 4WDs used on Fraser Island must: